 Note: You can currently only create and schedule Reels on desktop (but you will be able to see your scheduled Reels in the Planner in the Hootsuite mobile app).

 What’s the best Instagram Reel length for reach and engagement?

 Although Instagram is secretive about the ideal Reel length, Adam Mosseri has been clear that Reels themselves are key.
-Instagram is also testing a new immersive feed that will be more video-focused.
-Engaging video Reels are becoming central to the Instagram app experience.
+Engaging video Reels are now central to the Instagram app experience.

 And really, there’s no one-size-fits-all answer.
 The best length for Instagram Reels will depend on the type of content you’re posting and your audience’s preferences.

 No matter the length of your Reel, the key moment with Reels happens within the first couple of seconds.
 Here users will decide if they want to keep watching or not — so hook your viewers in from the beginning!

 As Mireia Boronat, Senior Content Marketing Executive at The Social Shepherd says, content is key for higher engagement.
 It’s all about providing the most value to your audience in the shortest time frame possible.

 “A good Reel is based on the content itself and not the length.
 If the content is not engaging and relatable enough, it won’t perform.”

 Remember that short Reels also loop more frequently, pushing up your view count and helping more users discover your Reel.